JonoB/radiant/readme.md

 # Radiant
 Self validating models for Laravel's Eloquent Orm

-**Note:** This package is heavily influenced by the Radiant bundle for Laravel 3. https://github.com/crabideau5691/Radiant
+**Note:** This package is heavily influenced by the Aware bundle for Laravel 3. https://github.com/crabideau5691/Radiant

 ## Installation